 - It revitalizes dead leads.
 For inactive leads, a personalized email can grab their attention and encourage them to reconsider a purchase.

 Companies have begun to understand the importance of customization.
 However, there are some that are not doing it quite right.
 Many organizations are known to bombard their clients with emails and phones.
 Overdoing it can lead to the opposite of the effect you want.
 Let’s hash over some tips and tricks on how to effectively personalize your customers’ journey.

 How to Personalise Consumer Experience as a Startup or SME?

 As opposed to big corporations, startups and SMEs need to work harder to build connections and a consumer base.
 The following points will elaborate on techniques that can be used by organizations to ensure that they provide a pleasurable experience.
-These tips and tricks will act as guidance to customised experiences from the purchase to the follow-up service:
+These tips and tricks will act as guidance to customized experiences from the purchase to the follow-up service:

 1. Gather information about your consumers’ preferences

 Information is key.
 The only way you can create products or present services that are to your buyers’ liking is by knowing what they like.
 Data mining and cookies are very common to accomplish this task.
 The former refers to analyzing large sets of data to identify patterns.

 By doing so and using machine learning, you can recognize patterns in your client’s preferences.
 Cookies are small amounts of saved data on a Web browser.
 These usually retain information about the individual visiting the site.